Justices consider hearing a case on 'most offensive word' - WTMJ

 WASHINGTON (AP) — Robert Collier says that during the seven years he worked as an operating room aide at Parkland Memorial Hospital in Dallas, white nurses called him and other Black employees “boy.”
 Management ignored two large swastikas painted on a storage room wall.
 And for six months, he regularly rode an elevator with the N-word carved into a wall.

 Collier ultimately sued the hospital, but lower courts dismissed his case.
-Now, however, at a private conference Thursday, the Supreme Court will consider for the first time whether to hear his case.
+Now, however, beginning with a private conference held Thursday, the Supreme Court is considering for the first time whether to hear the case.
 Focusing on the elevator graffiti, Collier is asking the justices to decide whether a single use of the N-word in the workplace can create a hostile work environment, giving an employee the ability to pursue a case under Title VII of the landmark Civil Rights Act of 1964.

 Already, the court’s two newest members, both appointed by President Donald Trump, are on record with seemingly different views.
 The case is also a test of whether the justices are willing to wade into the ongoing, complex conversations about race happening nationwide.
 The public could learn as soon as Monday whether the court will take Collier’s case.